-The amount of online content available to viewers is greater than ever before, and getting views on your videos has become something of an artform.
+The amount of online content available to viewers is greater than ever before, and getting views on your videos has become something of an artform for YouTubers.
 YouTube is an absolutely massive video sharing platform.
 The stats tell us that 300 hours of video are uploaded to YouTube per minute!
 So maybe you have been struggling to get views on YouTube, it's understandable.
 But learning about today's topic, keywords, will definitely bring growth to your channel, taking you one huge step closer to your next subscriber milestone.

 There is no magic involved when it comes to getting views, though.
 You just need to know about how YouTube recommends videos to viewers, and the answer is keywords and/or tags (AKA hashtags).
 You can read more below about why using keywords is absolutely crucial to success on YouTube, but to put it simply, keywords are a virtual generator of popularity!